-The Discounted Cash Flow (DCF) method has been used to arrive at the valuation.
+The Discounted Cash Flow (DCF) method is used to arrive at the valuation of a business.
 DCF values the business entity as an asset, computing its present value from expected future cash flows.
 These cash flows are discounted back to today’s money value using the "Cost of Equity".
-This approach has the advantage of allowing the business value to be assessed under a range of risk/uncertainty assumptions, through varying the Cost of Equity (see the chart below).
+This approach has the advantage of allowing the business value to be assessed under a range of risk/uncertainty assumptions, by varying the Cost of Equity (see the chart below).

 The Asking Price is the best quoted price at which the business owner is willing to sell the business.

 Whilst Sales Revenue doesn't feature directly in the valuation, it's presented as the starting point because forecast sales have a major influence on Net Profit, which is a key driver in the calculation.
-Also, Sales Revenue is the main indicator of business size.
+In addition, Sales Revenue is the main indicator of business size.

 Sales revenue (2016): $400,000

-Total sales less both direct costs and overhead.
+Net Profit is total sales less both direct costs and overheads.
 The higher the profit forecast, the higher the business valuation.